jempe/goathgen/readme.md

     * Six digit codes
     * 30 second time step
 3. If you need other OATH functionality, edit the goathgen source code.
-    * Read C++ oathgen source code for full OATH functionality
+    * Read the C++ oathgen source code for full OATH functionality
     * https://github.com/w8rbt/oathgen
 4. Run NTP when using goathgen.